 Don't remember how to submit a ticket?
 Here's how >

-Choose an employee to restore Land F/X projects and Preference Sets, retiring older projects that aren't being accessed anymore.
+Choose an employee to restore Land F/X projects, templates, and Preference Sets (LFX files), retiring older projects that aren't being accessed anymore.

-To restore projects, templates, and Preference Sets, open the Land F/X Projects dialog box as described in Step 1 above.
+If you'd rather bring in each of your existing LFX files one at a time, you'll use our steps to restore projects, templates, and Preference Sets manually.
+First, open the Land F/X Projects dialog box as described in Step 1 above.

 In the Land F/X Projects dialog box, click Restore.